theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 We want to keep our data files and our results files separate, so we will move these output files into a new directory within our `results/` directory.

-    $ mkdir -p [yourscratch]/FASTQC_UNTRIMMED_READS
+    $ mkdir -p /srv/scratch/zID/fastqc_untrimmed_reads
-    $ mv *.zip [yourscratch]/FASTQC_UNTRIMMED_READS/
+    $ mv *.zip /srv/scratch/zID/fastqc_untrimmed_reads/
-    $ mv *.html [yourscratch]/FASTQC_UNTRIMMED_READS/
+    $ mv *.html /srv/scratch/zID/fastqc_untrimmed_reads/

 Now we can navigate into this results directory and do some closer inspection of our output files.

-    $ cd [yourscratch]/FASTQC_UNTRIMMED_READS/
+    $ cd /srv/scratch/zID/fastqc_untrimmed_reads/

 Viewing the FastQC results
 --------------------------

 If we were working on our local computers, we would be able to look at each of these HTML files by opening them in a web browser.
-However, to look at a summary vesion of the Fastqc html files- we need to create a summary file.
+However, to look at a summary version of the Fastqc html files- we need to create a summary file.

 However, these files are currently sitting on Katana, where our local computer can not see them.
 And, since we are only logging into the Katana  via the command line - it does not have any web browser setup to display these files either.